cloud-ark/kubeplus/README.rst

    platform-as-code/composition

 The 'composition' annotation is used to define Kubernetes's native resources that are created as part of instantiating a Custom Resource instance.
-KubePlus uses the values in this annotation along with OwnerReferences, to build dynamic composition tree of Kubernetes's native resources that are created as part of instantiating a Custom Resource instance.
+KubePlus Platform toolkit uses the values in this annotation along with OwnerReferences, to build dynamic composition tree of Kubernetes's native resources that are created as part of instantiating a Custom Resource instance.

 As an example, annotations on Moodle Custom Resource Definition are shown below: